jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-efficiency.md

     HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11000 URLs) HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11200 URLs) HTTPSB.adbProfiler> number or filters tested per URL: 8 (sample: 11400 URLs)

+How each filter is tested is also important, here is ABP test:

+    if (this.regexp.test(location) && (RegExpFilter.typeMap[contentType] & this.contentType) != 0 && (this.thirdParty == null || this.thirdParty == thirdParty) && this.isActiveOnDomain(docDomain))
+    {
+      return true;
+    }
+    return false;

+In HTTPSB, the test differs according to the filter type: at parse time, filter are categorized and the optimal class is used to store them, which means each filter is tested with only the needed code.
+For example, this is the test code for one of a very common filter:

+    return url.substr(tokenBeg - 1, this.s.length) === this.s;